 Chris Clements - School Psychologist

-As the School Psychologist I work collaboratively with teams within the school, parents, teachers and other professionals, to promote the learning and emotional well-being of our students.
-Students are able to access counsellors any time of the week as are teachers and families.
-During consultations, I will collaborate with students, teachers and parents to identify learning, social and behavioral problems the student may be experiencing.
-Individualised strategies are established to enable students to work through their concerns or difficulties and to support parents and teachers in achieving a better outcome for the student.
-I work actively with all students and aim to equip them with a variety of psychological based strategies that they can implement, both in and out of the classroom, to ensure their well-being is maintained.
+During a consultation, Chris will collaborate with students, teachers and parents to identify learning, social and behavioural concerns the student may be experiencing.
+Individualised strategies are established to enable students to work through any concerns or difficulties that they may be experiencing, and to support parents and teachers in achieving a better outcome for the student.
+Chris works actively with all students and aims to equip students with a variety of psychological-based strategies they can implement, both in and out of the classroom, to ensure their wellbeing is maintained.

 Lisa offers a wealth of experience, with a background in crisis settings in the area of youth homelessness and hospital emergency department social work, spending many years supporting young people with diverse and complex needs.
 She holds a Bachelor of Behavioural Science (Psychology), a Master of Social Work and Diploma of Counselling.

 Lisa feels passionate about supporting children and young people in their journey through life and into adulthood with the hurdles and bumps that are presented along the way.
 Lisa is excited to share her skills at Pulteney, and to address wellbeing in the school environment, with a particular focus on early intervention, building on the individual strengths of students and in developing their skills and awareness to support their own lifelong learning and wellbeing.

 Lisa also works in private practice, providing counselling, behavioural support and mentoring to young people and their families as well as working with schools to deliver wellbeing programs to address a wide variety of needs.